mrbusche/matthewbusche.com/_posts/2024-11-16-book-notes-revenge-of-the-tipping-point-gladwell.md

 ### Forget the majority, it's all about the minority.

-In "Revent of the Tipping Point," Malcolm Gladwell explores the fascinating dynamics of social epidemics.
+In "Revenge of the Tipping Point," Malcolm Gladwell explores the fascinating dynamics of social epidemics.
 He reveals how a small percentage of individuals can trigger widespread change, overturning the traditional notion that mass movements require mass participation.

 ### The Rule of Thirds